Chonma-ho

 The Ch'ŏnma (Chosŏn'gŭl: 천마; Hanja: 天馬 meaning 'Pegasus'), Chonma-Ho, is one of North Korea's secretive indigenous main battle tank designs.
 The tank is also known by the name of 천리마 전차 (千里馬 or the "Chollima Tank").
 The Ch'ŏnma is based on the Soviet T-62.
 There are at least seven different operational versions of the Ch'ŏnma.
 Since its inception, the Ch'ŏnma has undergone several extensive upgrades.
-Little public information is available about this tank, and its most recent public appearance was the Ch'ŏnma 20 at the 80th Anniversary of the Workers Party of Korea (WPK) Parade held in Pyongyang, North Korea, on 11th October 2025.
+Little public information is available about this tank, and its most recent public appearance was the Ch'ŏnma 20 at the military parade commemorating the 80th Anniversary of the Workers Party of Korea (WPK) held in Pyongyang, North Korea, on 11th October 2025.

 Background

 After the Armistice Agreement of the Korean War in 1953, North Korea found itself in need of much more modern equipment.
 Prior to the start of open hostilities, North Korea had acquired 379 T-34s from the Soviet Union.
 According to a report to the United States Congress in 2000, the North Korean military had up to 2,000 tanks garrisoned along the Korean Demilitarized Zone (DMZ) alone.

 Although not much is known about the North Korean military after the Korean War, it is known that they have many different types of tanks.
 These include the Chinese Type 59 and Type 62, as well as the Soviet T-54/55.
 The T-54 was probably sold to North Korea between 1960 and 1970, while the T-62 was reportedly sold in the mid-1980s.
 It is known that the North Koreans still make limited use of vintage World War II T-34s as well as the Soviet-era PT-76 amphibious tanks.
 Up to 5,400 tanks are coupled with at least 12,000 self-propelled artillery pieces and thousands of other towed artillery pieces of unknown type and quantity.